silnrsi/encoding-converters-core/ReadMe_linux.txt

 ## Paths

-/usr/lib/encConverters is searched by OOoLT to find libecdriver.so There seems to be a problem when the TECkit library is in a different
+/usr/lib/encConverters is searched by OOLT to find libecdriver.so There seems to be a problem when the TECkit library is in a different
     place from the running SilEncConverters40.dll.
     Setting LD_LIBRARY_PATH makes this work, but ldconfig does not.